 The Québec government has set debt reduction objectives that have been included in the Act to reduce the debt and establish the Generations Fund.
 For fiscal 2025-2026:

-To reduce the debt, the government has the Generations Fund that was created in 2006.
-The amounts paid into the Fund, that come notably from the water‑power royalties paid by Hydro‑Québec and private hydro‑electricity producers, will be used solely to repay the debt.
+To achieve these debt reduction objectives, the government established the Generations Fund in 2006.
+The amounts paid into the Fund, that come notably from the water-power royalties paid by Hydro-Québec and private hydro-electricity producers, will be used solely to repay the debt.

 As at March 31, 2016, the book value of the Generations Fund should stand at $8 477 million.